Det här är en gammal arkiverad spelning

 Lotta Engberg is a Swedish dansband and pop singer.
 She was born Anna Charlotte Pedersen on March 5, 1963, in Överkalix, Sweden, and grew up in Laxå, Sweden.
 Lotta Engberg is known for singing "happy" and "joyful" "schlager" songs such as Fyra bugg & en coca-cola (1987), 100% (1988 together with the group Triple & Touch), Genom vatten och eld (1989), Världens bästa servitris (1991), and Kär och galen (1993).
 She has also sung some songs with more "serious" lyrics, such as Tusen skäl att stanna (1992), Alla lyckliga stunder (1993) and En liten stund på Jorden (2000).
 She often sings in the Swedish language, but has also done some singing in English.
 Starting in 1989 Lotta Engberg sang with her former husband Anders Engberg's "dansband" Lo...

-Έλενα Παπαρίζου (credited as Helena Paparizou on her occasional international releases), born 31 January 1982 in Borås, Västergötland, Sweden, is a popular Greek singer, best known in Europe for winning the Eurovision Song Contest 2005 for Greece with the song "My Number One".
+Έλενα Παπαρίζου (Helena Paparizou), born 31 January 1982 in Borås, Västergötland, Sweden, is a popular Greek singer, best known in Europe for winning the Eurovision Song Contest 2005 for Greece with the song "My Number One".

 Paparizou, determined to succeed with and fulfill her dreams of being an entertainer, joined childhood friend and fellow Swede-Greek Nikos Panagiotidis, at the age of seventeen, to form Antique.
 The duo quickly signed their first record label contract, with the Swedish record label Bonnier.

 Despite the group's success, Antique broke up in 2003 on good terms, as the band had "run its natural course," and Paparizou set about going solo.
 She signed a solo recording contract with Sony Music and, in...